Origamic architecture: Uses in Architectural Design

-Origamic architecture has become a tool many architects use to visual the 2D as 3D in order to expand and explore on a design idea.
+Origamic architecture has become a tool many architects use to visualize the 2D as 3D in order to expand and explore on a design idea.
 3D origami objects can be used in the interior design, i.e. for decorating walls.
 There are ways of doing origamic architecture using CAD (Computer-Aided-Design).
 CAD uses laser cuts to speed the cutting process along allowing for precise forms to be made.
 AI design programs still are in development, architects have been searching for solutions to their design struggles.

-EPFL architects Hani Buri and Yves Weinand, researched ways on how to mass produce "complex folded plate structures using origami architecture.
+EPFL architects Hani Buri and Yves Weinand, researched ways to mass-produce "complex folded plate structures using origami architecture.
 Through different folding techniques like the Yoshimura pattern (an inverted diamond pattern), Miura Ori pattern (a repetition of reverse folds resulting in a diamond pattern), and the Diagonal pattern (series of parallelograms folded at a diagonal) - all were very successful due to their Origami diamond and herringbone patterns.
-As a result Buri and Weinand were able to produce successful models and even a Chapel in Lausanne, Switzerland.
+As a result, Buri and Weinand were able to produce successful models and even a Chapel in Lausanne, Switzerland.

 A study performed at the University of Pennsylvania in 2014, laid out the rules for folding and cutting a hexagonal lattice into a variety of three-dimensional shapes.
+Recent studies have explored the application of origamic architecture principles in designing deployable structures for emergency housing, highlighting their potential for rapid assembly and space efficiency.